 - If You Don’t Look at What’s in Your Toothpaste Right Now, You’ll Regret It Later

-11. Add emotionally stirring and action words to your headline
+11. Add emotionally stirring and action words to your best sales headlines

 Showing your reader empathy lets them know that you understand their problems — and that you can help them.